 AAMVA leases office space and office equipment.
-The office space is under a noncancelable operating lease that expires on September 30, 2029.
+The office space is under a noncancelable operating lease.
+In September 2024, AAMVA executed the early termination clause in their office lease.
+The lease will terminate on September 30, 2025.
+AAMVA paid an early termination fee of approximately \$1.1 million.
 Monthly base rent begins at \$98,744, plus a prorated share of basic property operating costs.
 The office space lease also contains a fixed escalation clause for increases in the annual minimum rent at a rate of 2.5% per year.
 The terms of the lease include a tenant allowance of \$2,361,040, which AAMVA used to build out and furnish the office space.
 The office equipment lease is noncancelable with a monthly base rate of \$975 and expires on February 16, 2026.
 Under GAAP, all lease payments, including increases, are recognized on a straight-line basis over the term of the lease.